roxberry/roxberry.dev/src/posts/2024-08-15-mfa-enablement-finsvc/index.md

 The second project focused on adding MFA verification to an internal application used for servicing and contracts.
 This application was built on an older version of VB.NET, making the integration of modern MFA capabilities a challenge.
 However, by implementing a tailored MFA solution, I was able to enhance the security of the internal processes without disrupting the legacy system.

-### 3. Custom Authentication and Authorization for SSRS 2016
+### 3. Custom Authentication and Authorization for Sql Server Reporting Services 2016

 &nbsp;
 &nbsp;